 1. Head to Haji Lane for quirky shops and cafes.

 2. Arab Street also has great shops for unique buys, including a handful of great vintage boutiques.

-5. We love Super Loco at Clarke Quay for its super cute interior and virgin margaritas.
+5. We love Super Loco at Robertson Quay for its super cute interior and virgin margaritas.

 7. For smoothies and pretty superfood bowls, go to Project Açaí in Holland Village.